International Baccalaureate Programme in Switzerland

 - Extended Essay (4000 words)

-The essay is a research topic which is an opportunity to deepen understanding of a subject of particular personal.
+The essay is a research topic which is an opportunity to deepen understanding of a subject of particular personal interest for the student.

 IB fees per subject